hamburgcodingschool/Fullstack-2024-r1-git/01-what-is-git.md

 ## What is Git?

 Git is a tool for version control.
+By the way the best one, not as lame cvs or svn.

 It is used for collaborative work on the same code base.